What agentic AI means

 What you'll learn

-An LLM by itself only produces text.
-An agent is an LLM that can do something with that text — call a function, look something up, write a file, ask a human, call another agent — and then continue the conversation with the result.
+A customer emails: “I never got my refund — I expected it three weeks ago.”
+To answer, your system has to look up the order, check the refund status in Stripe, read the policy, maybe ping the billing team, and then write a reply.
+A single LLM call can’t do any of that — it can only produce text.
+An agent (in the software sense: a program that perceives its environment and acts on it) is an LLM that can also do something with that text — call a function, look something up, write a file, ask a human, call another agent — and then continue the conversation with the result.

 The simplest agent loop is: